Erythrasma is a long-term skin infection caused by bacteria. It commonly occurs in skin folds.

 When to Contact a Medical Professional

-Call your health care provider if you have symptoms of erythrasma.
+Contact your provider if you have symptoms of erythrasma.

 You may be able to reduce the risk of erythrasma if you: